Giada-collab/considerations/README.md

 - Institution: Ca' Foscari University of Venice

 ## Content
 Data taken from the text of a manuscript and the 1<sup>st</sup> edition (1818) of *Considérations sur les principaux événements de la Révolution française* of Madame de Staël.
 All data have been published in a [website](https://giada-collab.github.io/considerations/).
+This is a work in progress that tests the faisability of the project.

 ## Repository overview